 In this episode, you will learn:

-- What the FRS is, who the stakeholders are, and how it works
+- What is the FRS, who are the stakeholders, and how does it work

-- The main problems with the FRS that advocacy orgs are looking to solve
+- The main problems with the FRS that advocacy organizations are looking to solve

 - Why a child might be removed and the health impact of family separation